What's the best blood pressure target for older adults?

 For people over 60, intensive blood pressure lowering may prevent more heart problems than standard therapy.

 Current guidelines from the nation's leading heart organizations say adults should aim for a blood pressure reading under 130/80 millimeters of mercury (mm Hg).
-However, some doctors believe that target might be too aggressive for older people, who may be more prone to side effects from blood pressure drugs, such as dizziness and falls.
+Some medical professionals believe that target might be too aggressive for older people, who may be more prone to side effects from blood pressure drugs, such as dizziness and falls.

 The historical view

 The incidence of high blood pressure clearly rises with age.
-In fact, the original term to describe high blood pressure seen in aging adults was "essential hypertension," says Dr. Campia.
-"At the time, the thinking was that high blood pressure was essential to deliver sufficient blood to the brain," he says.
+In fact, the original term to describe high blood pressure seen in aging adults was "essential hypertension," as the thinking was that high blood pressure was essential to deliver sufficient blood to the brain.
 With age, blood vessels become stiffer and less flexible.
 To reach the brain, circulating blood needs an extra "push" in the form of higher blood pressure.
-That's why some physicians have suggested that for people over 65, systolic blood pressure (the first number in the reading) can be as high as 150 mm Hg.
+That's why historically, some physicians believed that systolic blood pressure (the first number in the reading) could be as high as 150 mm Hg in people over 65.

-Increasingly, however, doctors are reconsidering their approach to treating hypertension in older people.
-"We've learned that high systolic blood pressure in older adults is a major contributor to strokes and heart attacks," says Dr. Campia.
-The recent findings mean older people should work with their physicians to bring their systolic blood pressure below 130 mm Hg.
+Increasingly, however, doctors are reconsidering their approach to treating hypertension in older people, with the newer knowledge that high systolic blood pressure in older adults is a major contributor to strokes and heart attacks.
+The recent findings mean that many older people should work with their medical team to bring their systolic blood pressure below 130 mm Hg.
+That may require a combination of lifestyle changes and medication - sometimes more than one.

 Aiming low

-People often expect that a single medication will get them to their blood pressure goal, but that's rarely feasible, says Dr. Campia.
+People often expect that a single medication will get them to their blood pressure goal, but that's often not feasible.
 For example, someone with a systolic blood pressure of 150 mm Hg almost always needs at least two medications.
-"Even a full dose of a single drug will only lower blood pressure by an average of 5 to 10 points," he says.
+A single drug usually only lowers blood pressure by an average of 5 to 10 points.

 Using lower doses of two different blood pressure medications is more effective than maximizing the dose of a single drug.
-"High blood pressure can result from several different mechanisms, so combining drugs that target different mechanisms typically works better," he adds.
+Because high blood pressure can result from several different mechanisms, combining drugs that target different mechanisms typically works better.
 The combination approach is also less likely to cause side effects.
-Moreover, many combinations are available as single pills, which is as easy for patients as taking just one drug.
+Moreover, many drug combinations are available as single pills.

 Image: © Thomas Faull/Getty Images